1808 mystery eruption: Known significant eruptions in 1808

-In 1808 there were major eruptions in Urzelina, Azores, on 1–4 May, and in Taal Volcano, Philippines, in March.
-Neither of these occurred within the correct time period for the visual observations.
+In 1808, there were major eruptions in Urzelina, Azores, on 1–4 May, and in Taal Volcano, Philippines, in March.
+Neither of these occurred within the correct period for the visual observations.

 The Chilean Putana volcano also had a major eruption around this time, with an approximate date of 1810 (with a 10-year margin of error), but it is located 22 degrees south and therefore slightly outside the preferred latitude range.